finnensley/flashcards-vercel/README.md

 ## Challenges:

+## After adding more than 10 custom and js cards, double check random pull is working (.rpc)

 ## Move create card form to be centered, may be the shadow effect/3d effect pushing it to left.

 ## the user has ability to delete custom flashcard from list, maybe just a x button ?